mdreier/hlo-api-client/README.md

 Errors are generally only raised if:

 * Communication with the server fails, e.g. due to network issues
-* Mandatory parameters, such as the access token, are missing in the call
+* Mandatory parameters, such as the access token, are missing in the call.
+This should not occur if you are using the TypeScript definitions, as all mandatory parameters are marked as such.
+It may happen in the case of manual access token handling, or if the API client is used in plain JavScript.